|

 A silver coinage of

-Arkot rupees was undertaken at the Calcutta mint between 1823 and 1825.
-The
+Arkot rupees and fractions was undertaken at the Calcutta mint for areas of the

 |